okigan/RobustMVC/readme.md

 Now let's pick the actual platform and actually define parts that will be platform independent.
 Model and Controller shall be platform independent.
-The rendering of views will be OpenGL and as OpenGL is cross platform, we'll keep the rendering part cross platform as well.
+The rendering of views will be OpenGL and as it is cross platform, we'll keep the rendering part cross platform as well.

 Now the application itself -- the glue that bring everything together.